On Air Name: Mark

 The vertical antenna at the top of the mast is a 2 meter and 440 MHz Diamond X510HDM collinear.
-The SteppIR, 2 meter beam and the collinear are each feed with approximately 85 feet of LMR-600UF coaxial cable.
+The SteppIR, 2 meter beam and the collinear are each feed with approximately 85 feet of low loss LMR-600UF coaxial cable.

 This is a picture of the NN4ZZ Tilt Plate that allows me to tilt the tower over to have the antenna horizontal at ground level.
 I can do all my antenna work at chest height.
 The hook hanging down is to prevent the antenna from rotating in a high wind.

-This is my 40 meter Zepp that I use on 80, 40 and 15 meters.
+This is my 40 meter Zepp that I use on 80 and 40 meters.
 It is 35 feet high with a 33 foot open wire feed line to a 1:2 (25 ohms to 50 ohms) choke balun and 35 feet of LMR-400.
 It has an SWR for 2:1 or less across the entire 40 meter band.
 I use the MN-2700 to match it on 80 meters.

 The following is my other passion during the winter.
 The XYL and I ride snowmobiles.
 I usually put on over 3,000 miles each season.
 The picture on the left is of myself on a pond at over 3000 feet and the right is a small bridge on one of our groomed trails.
 The top of the railing on the left is 4 feet above the deck of the bridge.

 I am a proud member of the 100 mph club!